19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (c) a liquidator of the transferor or transferee (as the case may be) appointed in a voluntary winding up.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Moratorium, avoidance of disposition of property, etc.

-30AAU\.—(1) Notwithstanding section 30AAO(2) but subject to section 30AAZM, no resolution shall be passed, and no order shall be made, for the winding up of a transferor, and no judicial management order under Part VIIIA of the Companies Act (Cap.
+59\.—(1) Notwithstanding section 53(2) but subject to section 125, no resolution shall be passed, and no order shall be made, for the winding up of a transferor, and no judicial management order under Part VIIIA of the Companies Act (Cap.
 50) shall be made in relation to a transferor, during the period —

 (a) beginning on —

-(i) the date on which the Minister publishes the notice under section 30AAS(8) in theGazetteon the transfer of the business (or any part thereof) of the transferor; or
+(i) the date on which the Minister publishes the notice under section 57(8) in theGazetteon the transfer of the business (or any part thereof) of the transferor; or

+[Act 31 of 2017 wef 04/06/2018]

-(ii) where the notice is not published in theGazette, the date on which the Authority publishes the certificate under section 30AAT(5) in theGazetteon the transfer of the business (or any part thereof) of the transferor; and
+(ii) where the notice is not published in theGazette, the date on which the Authority publishes the certificate under section 58(5) in theGazetteon the transfer of the business (or any part thereof) of the transferor; and

+[Act 31 of 2017 wef 04/06/2018]

 (b) ending on —